 Edamame is one of Mother Nature’s greatest gifts to dieters.
 Even the wrapping has weight-loss potential.
 The act of podding the beans is a slow-down dining ritual that amounts to an average 41 percent calorie savings per snack sesh, according to one study.
 One cup of pods has just 130 calories and 12 grams of satiating plant protein.
 In fact, compounds in the soybeans mimic the effect of leptin, a satiety hormone that signals to the brain when to stop eating, according to new research.

 You’ve heard of noodles: high-carb, high-calorie, highly likely to pack on the pounds.
 But what about zoodles?
 The noodle-like strands, carved from zucchini with a gadget called a “spiralizer,” have just 66 calories and 12 grams of carbohydrates per 2-cup serving.
 Compare those stats to the 440 cals and 86 grams of carbs you’ll find in the same amount of cooked pasta, and you can see why fit foodies are so “inspiralized.”
 Swapping just half a serving of noodles for the veggie variety can turbocharge weight loss.
-Dieters who cut daily carb consumption by just 11 percent lost three times as much weight than a group who didn’t make the reduction, according to a recent study.
+Dieters who cut daily carb consumption by just 20 percent burned 209-278 more calories per day, according to a recent study.

 The more salad you eat, the lower your daily calorie intake.
 Women who pre-gamed lunch with a one-and-a-half-cup salad of lettuce, veggies, and low-fat dressing ate 50 fewer calories than when they didn’t eat the leafy starter, according to a recent Penn State trial.
 And when the salad doubled in size to 3 cups, so did the calorie savings.
 Yes!
 Pass go and cut 100 calories with a 3-cup snack of lightly dressed leafy greens, any hour of the day.